 Some effective natural remedies for diaper rash can help relieve the symptoms associated with it.
 These involve the use of natural ingredients that are readily available.

 This is one of the best natural treatments available for diaper rash.
 Massage the diaper area with coconut oil gently to get rid of the rashes.

 2. Shea Butter

 If your baby has sensitive skin, you can apply shea butter.
-This will keep her skin soft and also fight a yeast infection.
+This will keep his skin soft and also fight a yeast infection.